 1 man charged, another wanted on warrants in elaborate Alberta student loan scheme

-Calgary police say one man has been charged and another is wanted on warrants in connection to a student loan scheme alleged to have defrauded multiple Alberta post-secondary facilities.
+Calgary police say one man has been charged and another is wanted on warrants in connection to a student loan scheme alleged to have defrauded the provincial government out of hundreds of thousands of dollars.

 The investigation was launched two years ago after a peace officer with the advanced education special investigations team under the provincial government contacted police to report inconsistencies with several student loan applications.